open-telemetry/opentelemetry-demo/docs/services/frontendproxy.md

 ## Enabling OpenTelemetry

+**NOTE: Only non-synthetic requests will trigger the envoy tracing.**

 In order to enable Envoy to produce spans whenever receiving a request, the following configuration is required: